TanmayChhatbar/T-Display-Clock/README.md

 ## Support
 If you have any questions or encounter issues, feel free to open an issue.

-I'm a student in Automotive engineering, and programming is not be strongest suite.
+I'm a student in Automotive engineering, and programming is not my strongest suite.
 Suggestions on how to improve readability and performance are welcome too!

 Happy Coding!